Do you equate conversion optimization with A/B testing? Or is A/B testing your main strategy for increasing conversions?

 This is where I want to show you a 10,000ft view of our own methodology.
 We call it the Testing Trifecta.

-When we execute the Testing Trifecta methodology on the ecommerce sites of our clients’ companies, we generally find a slew of potential improvements to increase sales, the website’s problem areas that are costing them conversions, and of course, hundreds to A/B testing ideas they can use to increase conversions and profits.
+When we execute the Testing Trifecta methodology on our clients' ecommerce sites, we generally find a slew of potential improvements to increase sales, the website’s problem areas that are costing them conversions, and of course, hundreds to A/B testing ideas they can use to increase conversions and profits.

 In the above Testing Trifecta graphic, there’s a reason why Qualitative Research and Quantitative Research are the two bottom circles.
 It’s because these two types of research form the base that supports testing.